georgringer/news/Documentation/DeveloperManual/ExtendNews/ProxyClassGenerator/Index.rst

 ext_emconf.php
 """"""""""""""
-The file  ``ext_emconf.php`` holds all basic information about the extension like the title, description and version number.
+The file  :file:`ext_emconf.php` holds all basic information about the extension like the title, description and version number.

 .. code-block:: php